-The College of Business Teacher of the Year award is selected each spring based on a vote by the COB student body.
-Because it represents the views of our students it is a genuine honor to be selected, especially with the high quality instructors in the COB.
-All awardees are honored with their name on a plaque in the COB Awards Display Case.
+The Michigan Tech College of Business (COB) Teacher of the Year award is selected each spring based on a vote by the COB student body.
+Because it represents the views of students, it is a genuine distinction to be selected.
+Awardees are honored with their name on a plaque, located inside the Academic Office Building.

 Enthusiastic, inspirational, and adaptable are how William Breffle’s students describe the economics professor and are attributes they felt worthy of the 2020-21 Michigan Technological University College of Business Teacher of the Year honor.